-If you experience any generalized itching, rash, wheezing or tightness in the throat, stop taking all medications and the office immediately if in doubt call 911, as this may be a sign of a drug allergy.
+If you experience any generalized itching, rash, wheezing or tightness in the throat, stop taking all medications and call 911 and you may also call our office immediately, as this may be a sign of a drug allergy.

 You can expect moderate discomfort, which should be helped by the pain medications.
 The greatest discomfort is usually during the first 24 hours.
 Thereafter, you will find that you require less pain medication.